icosa-grid/R-icosa/README.md

 ## Installation

-1. The stable version of the package is openly available from the CRAN servers.
+1. The latest stable version of the package (v0.9.81) is openly available from the CRAN servers.
 Just type in
 ```
-`install.packages("icosa")`
+install.packages("icosa")
 ```

 and the package will be installed.
 In case you would like to experiment with the under development versions, please take a look at the points below